 Our typical student is a rising junior (~35%) or senior (~65%) in high school.
 Talented 9th graders (rising sophomores) may be considered, however, priority will be given to older students.
 Graduated seniors are also eligible.

-We offer residential opportunities at our Johns Hopkins Homewood campus in Baltimore and Hood College.
-Residential students must be between 15 and 17 years of age for the duration of the program (born between July 21, 2001 and June 23, 2004); no exceptions can be made.
+We offer residential opportunities for Engineering Innovation at our Johns Hopkins Homewood campus in Baltimore and Hood College.
+Residential students must be between 15 and 17 years of age for the duration of the program (born between July 18, 2002 and June 21, 2005); no exceptions can be made.